0x42697262/obsidian_files/Notes/020 Studies/CMSC 124 Machine Problem 3 Documentation.md

 `c` current read character.
 See [this](https://doc.rust-lang.org/book/ch03-02-data-types.html) for rust data types.

+Structs needs to be implemented just like in C if I remember correctly.
 ```rust
 impl Lexer {
     pub fn new(input: Vec<char>) -> Self {...}